codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 ### Uploading Photos

 Parse has full support for storing images and files uploaded by an application.
 Photos are stored using the `ParseFile` construct [described in more detail here](http://parseplatform.org/docs/android/guide/#files).

-To add a custom property to your Parse Object, you simply need to use `ParseFile`:
+First, make sure to create a [Parse model](https://guides.codepath.com/android/Building-Data-driven-Apps-with-Parse#creating-parse-models).
+Next, you will need to add a `ParseFile` object:

 ```java
 @ParseClassName("Post")
 class Post extends ParseObject {

     public ParseFile getMedia() {
         return getParseFile("media");
     }